panckakes/flask-microservices-main/README.md

 # Introduction
 Car.os is a custom navigatgion system built for my personal car to introduce features that exist in new cars (and not).
 The system utilizes raspberry pis and a 7" touch screen that will integrate into a double-din enclosure to replace the current radio head unit.
+The purpose of this project is to utilize current technologies and create a system architecture that runs effeciently on low power systems.

 Main featues of this project include: